RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
 Now we will log onto Dc-1 (domain controller) on our Remote Desktop and configure the firewall settings to enable connectivity between the two machines.
-In the Dc-1 virtual machine, type "run" in the windows search box -> type "wf.msc" -> click "Windows Defender Firewall Properties" -> select "Off" by Firewall state, under Domain Profile, Private Profile, and Public Profile -> Click Apply.
+In the Dc-1 virtual machine, type "run" in the Windows search box -> type "wf.msc" -> click "Windows Defender Firewall Properties" -> select "Off" by Firewall state, under Domain Profile, Private Profile, and Public Profile -> Click Apply.
 </p>
 <br />
 <p>